Degeneracy beyond the parity-symmetry protection in one-dimensional spinless models: The parity-violating Kerr parametric oscillator

 One-dimensional quantum systems that undergo spontaneous symmetry-breaking, having a symmetric (non-degenerate) and a broken-symmetry (doubly-degenerate) phase, have been intensely studied in different branches of physics.
 In most cases, the spontaneously-broken symmetry is parity.
 However, it is possible to obtain similar phases in systems without parity symmetry, through an antiunitary symmetry that implies a two-fold symmetry either on momentum or coordinate in the system's classical limit.
 To illustrate this phenomenon, we use a Kerr parametric oscillator (KPO) with one- and two-photon drives that, despite the breaking of parity symmetry, may have doubly-degenerate levels.
 Different realizations of squeezed KPOs convey a great deal of attention, as effective Hamiltonians for driven superconducting circuits and the occurrence of degeneracy in such systems could be of practical interest in their application to obtain protected qubits in parity-breaking setups.
 In addition to this, the reported spectral features strongly indicate the existence of additional symmetries in the system.

 \paragraph{Introduction to the problem.---} Symmetries are a fundamental guiding principle in physics and chemistry and they have multiple facets, e.g.,~geometrical, permutational, dynamical symmetries or supersymmetries~\cite{wigner2013group,Hamermesh1962,SolMolPhys1974, iachello2011,Schwichtenberg2015,SymInPhys}.
 In quantum systems, the von Neumann-Wigner's theorem~\cite{Neumann-Wigner} determines that, for unitary transformations, the Hilbert space states can be labeled with the irreducible representations (irreps) of the system's symmetry group.
 Hence, the Hamiltonian matrix for such systems can be split into different blocks, corresponding to each of the symmetry group irreps~\cite{Bargmann1964}.
 As a consequence of this, degeneracy appears if the state resulting from the application of a symmetry group operation to a system's eigenstate is linearly independent from the original state.
-A clear example of this are parity-conserving one-dimensional (1D) systems, like the quartic oscillator, where symmetry can be spontaneously broken and degeneracy appears in the broken-symmetry phase \cite{Gilmore1986}.
+A clear example of this are parity-conserving one-dimensional (1D) systems, like the quartic oscillator, where symmetry can be spontaneously broken and degeneracy appears in the broken-symmetry phase \cite{ Gilmore1986, Milburn1997, Steel1998, Franzosi2001, Review_BJJ}.
+However, if the system symmetry does not allow a matrix representation, as in the anti-unitary symmetries case, the system Hamiltonian cannot be divided into smaller blocks, hindering the identification of degenerate or quasi-degenerate subspaces.

 It is interesting to consider that, in the case of potentials with symmetric wells separated by finite-height energy walls, the tunneling-transition probability can be very small, but it is never exactly zero.
 It is well known, from the WKB approach, that the energy gap between such states decreases exponentially with the barrier height~\cite{Landau1991}.
 Therefore, the degeneracy of states belonging to different symmetries in the broken-symmetry phase is not an exact degeneracy and such states are often dubbed as quasi-degenerate~\cite{Un_degeneration}.
 The calculation of energy gaps in such systems requires arbitrary precision calculations to avoid running into arithmetic underflow in numerical calculations.
 In such cases, the degeneracy stems from the existence in the classical limit of two (or more) disconnected and symmetric trajectories in canonical coordinate-momentum space.
-From now on, we will use the term \textit{degeneration} to include exponential quasi-degeneration.